| Q. How much do your homes cost

 sheet and a project estimate.
 The whole process from start to

+finish usually takes two to three weeks.
 Q. I have a friend who is a framer

 (electrician, plumber, painter, etc…) and I want him to do part

 of the house.
 Is this okay?
+A. Preferably not.

 While your friend may be perfectly competent, our subcontractors